felipewove/ex_aws/README.md

 That's it!

-ExAws has by default the equivalent including the following in your mix.exs
+ExAws has by default the equivalent including the following in your config.exs

 ```elixir
 config :ex_aws,